The Lion, The Witch and The Wardrobe

 Aslan was puppeteered by Nuno Silva, David Albury and James Charlton.
 Grumpskin, Rumblebuffin and the Robin are puppeteered by Danielle Bird.
 Other puppets are performed by the cast including Emily Goodenough, Jo Servi and Thomas Aldridge.

-The production ran in November and December 2015, and January 2016 and the theatre's page is here.
+The production ran in November and December 2015, and January 2016.

 Much of the theatrical magic of this world is created by the wonderful puppetry which imparts lifelike mannerisms to hand-held squirrels and robins.
 The piece de resistance is an impressive three-person Aslan, whose forbidding stature, undulating movement and realistic head movement evokes the animal might of the National Theatre's long-running War Horse.Diane Parkes, The Stage